docarray/docarray/CONTRIBUTING.md

 All of our Python codebase follows formatting standard.
 We are following the [PEP8](https://peps.python.org/pep-0008/) standard, and we require that every code contribution is formatted using [black](https://github.com/psf/black) with the default configurations.
 If you have installed the [pre-commit hooks](https://github.com/jina-ai/docarray/blob/main/CONTRIBUTING.md#install-pre-commit-hooks) the formatting should be automatic on every commit.
 Moreover, our CI will block contributions that do not respect these conventions.

-### Type Hint
+### Type hints

-Python is not a strongly typed programming language, nevertheless the use of [type hints](https://docs.python.org/3/library/typing.html)
+Python is not a strongly typed programming language.
+Nevertheless the use of [type hints](https://docs.python.org/3/library/typing.html)
-contribute to a better codebase especially when reading, reviewing and refactoring.
-Therefore, we **require every contribution to utilise type hints**, unless there are strong reasons for not using them.
+contributes to a better codebase, especially when reading, reviewing and refactoring.
+Therefore, we **require every contribution to use type hints**, unless there are strong reasons for not using them.

-Further, DocArray is type checked using **Mypy**, and all contributions will have to pass this type check.
+Further, DocArray is type checked using **[mypy](https://mypy-lang.org/)**, and all contributions will have to pass this type check.

-Note: Example code in the documentation should also follow our code style conventions
+Note: Example code in the documentation should also follow our code style conventions.

 <a name="-naming-conventions"></a>